-- i.
-Read pages 1-27 of your workbook - ii.
-Complete the pre-program questionnaire - iii.
-Write a letter introducing yourself and what called you to this program - iv.
-Send your pre-program questionnaire and introduction letter in the pre-addressed envelope
+- Read pages 1-30 of your workbook i. - Complete the human flourishing pre-assessment and pre-program questionnaire ii. - Write a letter introducing yourself and what called you to this program iii. - Submit your assessment, questionnaire and introduction letter iv.

 We suggest daily practices because that's the best way to build a habit, but don't be discouraged if you find you miss a day or two.
 As with any new skill, it's hardest at the beginning, and the days you may not want to show up for your practices are likely the ones you need them most.
-Yoga wakes up the body, writing touches the soul, and meditation clears the mind.
-Look through the Soul Letter prompts in this book each morning and ask, which prompt speaks to me?
-Choose that one.
-Work your way up to longer sessions of seated meditation and more advanced yoga poses, and have compassion and kindness towards yourself as you embark on this journey of new practices for your soul.
+Have compassion and kindness towards yourself as you embark on this journey of practices.

+- Read pages 31-49 of your workbook i.

+- 20 minutes of yoga daily ii.

+- 20 minutes of writing on whichever Soul Letter prompt speaks to you that day iii.

+- 10 minutes of meditation daily iv.

+- Submit a letter about how practices are going and what you're noticing v.

-- i.
-Read pages 28-46 of your workbook
+- Read pages 50-53 of your workbook i.

-- ii.
-20 minutes of yoga daily
+- 20 minutes of yoga daily ii.

 - iii.
-20 minutes of writing on whichever Soul Letter prompt speaks to you that day

-- iv.
-10 minutes of meditation daily - v.
-Send a letter about how practices are going and what you're noticing or finding in the pre-addressed envelope
+- 10 minutes of meditation daily iv.

-- i.
-Read pages 47-50 of your workbook - ii.
-20 minutes of yoga daily - iii.
-20 minutes of writing on whichever Soul Letter prompt speaks to you that day - iv.
-10 minutes of meditation daily - v.
-Write out your responses to Lesson 1 Integration Exercises - vi.
-Send your integration exercise responses and an update about your practices in the pre-addressed envelope

-- i.
-Read pages 51-57 of your workbook - ii.
-20 minutes of yoga daily - iii.
-20 minutes of writing on whichever Soul Letter prompt speaks to you that day - iv.
-15 minutes of meditation daily - v.
-Write out your responses to Lesson 2 Integration Exercises - vi.
-Send your integration exercise responses and an update about your practices in the pre-addressed envelope
+- Write out your responses to Lesson 1 Integration Exercises V.

+- vi.

+- Read pages 54-60 of your workbook i.

+- 20 minutes of yoga daily ii.

+- iii.

+- 15 minutes of meditation daily iv.

+- Write out your responses to Lesson 2 Integration Exercises v.

+- vi.